Crisp3333/cnn-algorithm/README.md

 ## Prerequisites
 TensorFlow is used to load the data, therefore TensorFlow will need to be installed to access the Keras library.
-Note that the data can be [dowloaded](http://yann.lecun.com/exdb/mnist/) on your system if you are having problems utilizing TensorFlow on your system.
+Note that the data can be [dowloaded](http://yann.lecun.com/exdb/mnist/) to your system if you are having problems utilizing TensorFlow on your system.
 In such a case, you will need to write a script to read the data from the path they are located on your computer, an example of what you can do is below.

 ```python
 import os